-Just a few minutes of this a couple times per week can make a difference in your lifestyle – and the way you feel.
+A few minutes of this a couple of times per week can make a difference in your lifestyle and how you feel.

-Check with your doctor to make sure it is safe then review my list of the top models below.
+Check with your doctor to ensure it is safe, then review my list of the top models below.

 Best Pedal Exercisers for the Elderly

 Here are my top recommended pedal exercisers for seniors and the elderly.
 After these reviews, I also have a brief buying guide for mini exercise bikes like these.

 The LegXercise PRO is a capable and easy-to-use automatic leg exercise machine for seniors and the elderly.
 It is designed to provide passive movement to the feet and legs to stimulate blood flow which, in turn, reduces leg pain, cramps, and swelling.

 The LegXerciser PRO is an entirely automatic home leg pedal exercise machine – meaning the pedals move for you.
 This device is designed specifically for seniors and the elderly who need a more passive workout due to mobility or balance issues that cause walking to be unsafe.

 This passive movement stimulates blood flow in the legs and feet to help relieve leg pain, swelling, and cramps caused by poor blood circulation.
 By moving the feet, even if passively, the body will respond by providing more blood to oxygenate that area.
 It can be used while watching TV, reading a book, doing crafts, and more.

 It is simple to set up and use – almost any senior will be able to use it independently, especially once it is set up.
 I like that the tech is very basic on this one too.
 Just pick one of 2-speed settings on the attached remote control and hit the OFF button once you are finished.
 That way, even tech-averse seniors will feel comfortable using it.